mariocontext/trackytrackysite/README.md

 > Gridsome.js project - version 1.0.0

-This used to be a Nuxt project - https://github.com/mariocontext/designproto but Gridsome is more oriented towards consuming data/content from many sources.)
+This used to be a Nuxt project - https://github.com/mariocontext/designproto but Gridsome is more oriented towards consuming data/content from many sources so we've switched to that.

 ## Purpose